microsoft/alguidelines/content/Contributing/ForkAndPR/index.md

 ## Abstract

 AL Guidelines is a community project, and as such YOU are encouraged to submit corrections and new ideas.
 In order to get your content included, you must submit a pull request to the GitHub Repository (Located here: https://github.com/microsoft/alguidelines).
-All Pull Requests are subject to approval by a minimum three admins.
+All Pull Requests are subject to approval by a minimum of three admins.

 If You are toying with an idea, but You aren't ready to create a document just yet, you are encouraged to create a project discussion thread here: https://github.com/microsoft/alguidelines/discussions